sensu/sensu-docs/content/sensu-go/6.6/api/enterprise/pipeline.md

 ---

 {{% notice warning %}}
-**IMPORTANT**: The `enterprise/pipeline/v1` API endpoints do not create [pipeline resources](../../../observability-pipeline/observe-process/pipelines/), which are composed of observation event processing workflows.
+**IMPORTANT**: The `enterprise/pipeline/v1` API endpoints do not allow you to create and manage [pipelines](../../../observability-pipeline/observe-process/pipelines/), which are composed of observation event processing workflows.
-Instead, `enterprise/pipeline/v1` API endpoints allow you to create resources that can **only** be used within pipelines (the [Sumo Logic metrics handlers](../../../observability-pipeline/observe-process/sumo-logic-metrics-handlers) and [TCP stream handlers](../../../observability-pipeline/observe-process/tcp-stream-handlers)).
+Instead, `enterprise/pipeline/v1` API endpoints allow you to create and manage resources that can **only** be used within pipelines (the [Sumo Logic metrics handlers](../../../observability-pipeline/observe-process/sumo-logic-metrics-handlers) and [TCP stream handlers](../../../observability-pipeline/observe-process/tcp-stream-handlers)).
 {{% /notice %}}

 {{% notice commercial %}}